 CentOS as a group is a community of open source contributors and users.
 Typical CentOS users are organisations and individuals that do not need strong commercial support in order to achieve successful operation.
 CentOS is 100% compatible rebuild of the Red Hat Enterprise Linux, in full compliance with Red Hat's redistribution requirements.
 CentOS is for people who need an enterprise class operating system stability without the cost of certification and support.

-12. FreeBSD (12)
+12. ReactOS (12)

 FreeBSD is a UNIX-like operating system for the i386, amd64, IA-64, arm, MIPS, powerpc, ppc64, PC-98 and UltraSPARC platforms based on U.C.
 Berkeley's "4.4BSD-Lite" release, with some "4.4BSD-Lite2" enhancements.
 It is also based indirectly on William Jolitz's port of U.C.
 Berkeley's "Net/2" to the i386, known as "386BSD", though very little of the 386BSD code remains.
 FreeBSD is used by companies, Internet Service Providers, researchers, computer professionals, students and home users all over the world in their work, education and recreation.
 FreeBSD comes with over 20,000 packages (pre-compiled software that is bundled for easy installation), covering a wide range of areas: from server software, databases and web servers, to desktop software, games, web browsers and business software - all free and easy to install.

 27. Slackware Linux (34)

 The Official Release of Slackware Linux by Patrick Volkerding is an advanced Linux operating system, designed with the twin goals of ease of use and stability as top priorities.
 Including the latest popular software while retaining a sense of tradition, providing simplicity and ease of use alongside flexibility and power, Slackware brings the best of all worlds to the table.
 Originally developed by Linus Torvalds in 1991, the UNIX-like Linux operating system now benefits from the contributions of millions of users and developers around the world.
 Slackware Linux provides new and experienced users alike with a fully-featured system, equipped to serve in any capacity from desktop workstation to machine-room server.
 Web, ftp, and email servers are ready to go out of the box, as are a wide selection of popular desktop environments.
 A full range of development tools, editors, and current libraries is included for users who wish to develop or compile additional software.